DrTTom/CatchLogged/KotlinHow2.md

 Got an Eclipse plugin from https://kotlinlang.org/docs/tutorials/getting-started-eclipse.html which provides some syntax highlighting and breaks coding conventions with formatting.
 So what, its only the format.
-No Errors/Warnings or code completion, by the way.
+No Errors/Warnings or Kotlin code completion, by the way.
 There is a new entry 'convert Java to Kotlin' in the context menu but it does nothing.
 Want other IDE.

 Found online Java to Kotlin conversion at